mbj/mutant/README.md

 Rails
 -------

-To mutation test Rails models with rspec comment out ```require 'rspec/autorun'``` from your spec_helper.rb file.
+To mutation test Rails models with rspec, comment out ```require 'rspec/autorun'``` from your spec_helper.rb file.
 Having done so you should be able to use commands like the following:

 ```sh
 RAILS_ENV=test bundle exec mutant -r ./config/environment --use rspec User